 I started by getting back to the road and walking ahead.
 I passed the government run trout farm and then I came across the confluence of two hilly rivers, Uhl and Lamba Dug.
 There is a bridge over there that took me to another concentration of shops, homestays, and restaurants.
 So, the information I gathered wasn’t really accurate.
 This is actually a separate village called Multhan, just ahead of Barot.
 But this area has more facilities for accommodation and food.
 I walked ahead along the road, which apparently goes towards Baragaon, which is an important point for long-distance trekkers.
 Personally, I just walked till the point where there is a small waterfall, and stayed there till sunset.

 The next day, I crossed the bridge over Uhl just in front of my homestay.
 The interesting thing about Barot is that it is divided between two districts.
 So, far I was on the Mandi side.
 Now I’d crossed over to Kangra.
 There are many more homestays and restaurants on this side.
 I’d not noticed them earlier but after a bit of brisk walking, I discovered them one by one, along with a camping site too.
-The entire riverbank was covered with seasonal flowers.
+The entire riverbank was covered with seasonal flowers, especially daisies.

 It was an idyllic setting but I was now in mood for a longer hike.
 I was not sure where the road goes but I kept walking.
 I entered a more desolated area covered with dense vegetation.
 The first noteworthy thing I came across here is the haulage trolley track.
 It is a British era track that was built to transport luggage and people from Joginder Nagar.
 It looked like a monorail trek but it was going straight up towards the steep peak of a hillock and getting disappeared in the jungle.
 This could have been a tourist attraction all by itself but I was told that it is not longer functional.
 It is currently owned by PSEB (Punjab State Electricity Board) but I do not think they are really utilizing this well.